Whirlpool WRS325SDHZ Water Dispenser Not Working — Complete Fix Guide

 To test the actuator switch with a multimeter:

-6. With the actuator at rest (paddle not pressed), the continuity should be “open” (no beep, infinite ohms)
+6. With the actuator at rest (paddle not pressed), continuity should be “open” (no beep, infinite ohms).

-8. While the paddle is held down, the continuity should be “closed” (beep sound, near 0 ohms)
+8. While holding the paddle down, continuity should be “closed” (beep sound, near 0 ohms).

-9. If continuity does not change when you press the paddle, the switch is faulty and must be replaced
+9. If continuity doesn’t change when you press the paddle, the switch is faulty and needs replacement.

 Replacing the Dispenser Actuator on the WRS325SDHZ